distantreading/WG1/YAZ/README.md

 Once upon a time, the Library of Congress invented an XML format for MARC called marcxml.
 This was not the world's greatest success.
 Other XML formats (notably MODES) seem more popular in the library community.
-So I have invented my own breathtakingly naive XML format to make it possible to process the MARC dump records into something anyone can understand with tools that I understand.
-The script is in Perl and it's called `xmlify.prl` : you could run it over all the records generated in the previous step like this
+There is a freely available utility called `marcdump` which does the heavy lifting in converting from MARC (a binary format) to something more easily processed.
+So I have invented my own breathtakingly naive XML format and a teeny perl script called `xmlify.prl` to process the marcdump format into something anyone can understand with tools that I understand.
+You could run it over all the records generated in the previous step like this

 ```
-for f in FRArecords/*.usmarc; do echo $f \
+for f in *.usmarc; do echo $f; \
-   perl xmlify.prl $f > $.xml; done
+   marcdump $f | perl xmlify.prl > $f.xml; done
 ```

 ### Extract useful data from the XMLified records